MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

 ![Configure data](media/ADO_configure_data.png)

-You can further select which fields of work items you want the connection to index and preview data in these fields before proceeding.
+Next, select which fields you want the connection to index and preview data in these fields before proceeding.

 ![Choose propoerties](media/ADO_choose_properties.png)